davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/containerize-application.md

 to install it globally on your operating system.
 Do you really need a docker image for git?
 Perhaps to keep the dotfiles and the binary in one place?

+If you don't need your results to be reproducible, then you don't need to put it in a box.
+Both Bazel and docker use process isolation to make results more reproducible, but there's often little value in reproducibility before code works.
+You should be able to uninstall and upgrade system packages, treating the system as mutable, for the sake of quick experimentation.
+Why?
+Your system packages should only used for one-time experiments; if reproducibility was required you would have used docker.

 You avoid clearing your host (starting at zero) because you're afraid you're going to need to spend a day or two setting up your host to continue to do the work you're already doing; you really don't care about keeping it up to date to do the kind of work you were doing a year or two ago (e.g. C++).